Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 4. Why an officer collar?

-We found that it gave it a more contemporary touch which contrasted well with the raw appearance of this camo fabric.
+We found that it gave it a more contemporary touch which contrasted well with the raw look of this camo fabric.

-And then if you want to wear a piece over this overshirt, it's more practical with a stand collar.
+And then if you want to wear a piece over this overshirt, it's more practical with a mandarin collar.

 A collar which, in addition to being practical, brings a touch of originality.

-I really like it when worn over a well-worn sweatshirt and jeans.
+I really like it when worn over a sweatshirt and jeans that have lived well.

 But the possibilities are numerous.
-And almost unlimited: workwear, "casual chic", vintage, or even streetwear, it slips into many outfits.
+And almost unlimited: workwear, "casual chic", vintage, or even streetwear, it fits into many outfits.

 The team took part in the game...

-1. With a white tee and flannel cargo pants
+1. With a white t-shirt and flannel cargo pants

 There is no need to do much more.

-BonneGueule over-shirt, t-shirt and cargo pants, Barker hiking boots.
+BonneGueule overshirt, t-shirt and cargo , Barker hiking boots.

-Still in a vintage style, Michel builds his outfit around a loose French chino from Brut Clothing , a BonneGueule toki sweatshirt, and an absolutely timeless pair of Converse:
+Still in a vintage style, Michel built his outfit around a pair of loose Brut Clothing French chinos, a BonneGueule toki sweatshirt, and a pair of absolutely timeless Converse:

 Europe US